kchen21/RSSFeedMe/README.md

  Bookmarks are, in essence, articles that a user can save for later viewing.
 Since feeds update on a regular basis, an article can disappear from a feed once enough time has passed.
 To ensure that a user has permanent access to an article he/she has bookmarked, I chose to create a back-up of its data and store it.

  RecentArticle's purpose is to store article data from all the feeds that a user has subscribed to.
 I created it in order to fetch articles for the Today page, which loads articles from different feeds that a user is subscribed to.
-The page's `GET` route utilizes `async`'s `waterfall` method to fetch data from each feed before rendering the page itself.
-Note that the calls are all asynchronous.
+The page's `GET` route leverages `async#waterfall` in order to make sequential `GET` requests to the Yahoo!
+Feed API to fetch data from each feed before rendering the page itself.
+The calls to save article data are still all asynchronous, however.
 Thus, not all articles will be present at the time the Today page is rendered.
-However, we wouldn't want to keep the user waiting until all the articles of all the feeds in his/her collection have been fetched, would we?
+However, the alternative, which is to keep the user waiting until all the articles of all the feeds in his/her collection are available for fetching, can lead to long page load times, which make for a poor user experience.

- ## To Be implemented
+ ## To Be Implemented

  ### Feed Search

  Users will be able to search for feeds.
-To implement this, I will be adding tags to feeds, and using Elastic Search to match a user's search terms to tags.
+To implement this, I will be adding tags to feeds, and using MongoDB queries to match a user's search terms to tags.

  ### User Avatars